-Root CA Private Keys MUST NOT be used to sign Certificates except in the following cases:
+Root CA Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:

 - 1. Self-signed Certificates to represent the Root CA itself; - 2.
 Certificates for Subordinate CAs and Cross Certificates; - 3.
-Certificates for infrastructure purposes (e.g. administrative role certificates, internal CA operational device certificates, and OCSP Response verification Certificates); - 4.
+Certificates for infrastructure purposes (e.g. administrative role certificates, internal CA operational device certificates; and - 4.
+Certificates for OCSP Response verification.
+Certificates); - 4.
 Certificates issued solely for the purpose of testing products with Certificates issued by a Root CA; and - 5.
 Subscriber Certificates, provided that: - a.
-The Root CA uses a 1024-bit RSA signing key that was created prior to the Effective Date; - b.
-The Applicant's application was deployed prior to the Effective Date; - c.
-The Applicant's application is in active use by the Applicant or the CA uses a documented process to establish that the Certificate's use is required by a substantial number of Relying Parties; - d.
-The CA follows a documented process to determine that the Applicant's application poses no known security risks to Relying Parties; - e.
-The CA documents that the Applicant's application cannot be patched or replaced without substantial economic outlay. - f.
-The CA signs the Subscriber Certificate on or before June 30, 2016; and - g.
-The notBefore field in the Subscriber Certificate has a date on or before June 30, 2016.
+The Root CA uses a 1024 bit RSA signing key that was created prior to the Effective Date; - b.
+The Applicant's application was deployed prior to the Effective Date;

-^{} A Root CA Certificate issued prior to 31 Dec.
+\\ A Root CA Certificate issued prior to 31 Dec.
 2010 with an RSA key size less than 2048 bits MAY still serve as a trust anchor for Subscriber Certificates issued in accordance with these Requirements.

-^{}L and N (the bit lengths of modulus p and divisor q, respectively) are described in the Digital Signature Standard, FIPS 186-4 (http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf).
+\\\L and N (the bit lengths of modulus p and divisor q, respectively) are described in the Digital Signature Standard, FIPS 186-4 (http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf).